 Hey!
-My name is Lars Lonnroth and I’m a sophomore Journalism and Political Science major at Mercer.
+My name is Lars Lonnroth and I’m a junior Journalism and Political Science major at Mercer.
 I love my on-campus job and wanted to share some tips about how to find the perfect job on campus.

 A 2018 report from Georgetown University’s Center on Education and the Workforce found that around 80% of students in college work while in school.